GrapheneCt/libvita2d_sys/README.md

 ## Usage

-If your application is running in "game mode", you can control shared fb directly from your application using the following:
+If your application is running in "system mode", you can control shared fb directly from your application using the following:
 ```
 SceUID vita2d_get_shfbid(); //Returns shared fb id opened by application.
 ```